Skip to Content

 The Celo Ridge might be a bit far, but the area’s mining dumps are worth it.
 You might also find sapphire, kyanite, or feldspar apart from mica.

-You should also visit the Huckleberry Mountian and search the area mines for mica specimens because they are abundant here.
+You should also visit the Huckleberry Mountains and search the area mines for mica specimens because they are abundant here.

 If you live or want to visit Central North Carolina, there are hundreds of mines to explore, but if you don’t want to go there, head for Caswell County.
-There are placer gravels where you can find mica; if you change your mind, the area mines also contain mica specimens.
+Placer gravels are where you can find mica; if you change your mind, the area mines also contain mica specimens.

-TIP: For a complete rockhounding guide in North Carolina, check out this article.
+TIP: Check out this article for a complete rockhounding guide in North Carolina.

 Georgia

 Mica is commonly found in the state of Georgia, and if you find yourself here, you will surely stumble on the state’s famous shark teeth fossils.
-Starting in Northwestern Georgia, you can find plenty of mica specimens in Tate, in the many area quarries there.
+Starting in Northwestern Georgia, you can find plenty of mica specimens in Tate, which has many quarries in the area.

 But the real deal begins in Western Georgia.
 Here is where the famous Hogg Mine in La Grange is situated, and you will find more than mica, such as amethyst or aquamarine, but you might have to pay a fee.